Skip to main content

 Your model is, too.

 If you’re already on Pulse, the MCP server takes 90 seconds to set up.
-Once we’re open, the Free tier ships with full MCP access, no upgrade required.
+MCP access is included on every plan, no upgrade required.